Free Will in Ancient Thought

 The second horizontal line appears longer than than the first, but in fact the two lines are the same in length.

 "[T]hings about which we have at the same time a true belief may have a false appearance; for instance the sun appears to measure a foot across, but we are convinced that it is greater than the inhabited globe..."
 (Aristotle, On the Soul III.428b).
-In Book X of the Republic, Socrates says that sometimes although reason "has measured and declares that certain things are larger or that some are smaller than the others or equal, the opposite appears (φαίνεται) to it at the same time" (Plato, Republic X.602e).
+In the Republic, Plato has Socrates say that sometimes although reason "has measured and declares that certain things are larger or that some are smaller than the others or equal, the opposite appears (φαίνεται) to it at the same time" (X.602e).

-Suppose, then, that two lines are arranged in such a way that it appears that one is longer but that measurement reveals they are equal in length.
+Suppose, then, that two lines are arranged in such a way that although it appears that one is longer, measurement reveals they are equal in length.
 Suppose further that even after we have measured and know the lines are equal in length, the unequal appearance persists.

-Given this understanding of how the appetite has impressions, to know how "[a]ppetite aims at pleasant things, which give bodily satisfaction," we need to know how these impressions or appearances that have their origin in the appetite are connected to pleasure.
+Given this example of how the appetite has impressions, to know how "[a]ppetite aims at pleasant things, which give bodily satisfaction," we need to know how certain impressions or appearances that have their origin in the appetite are connected to pleasure.

-If this is right, then it can be a leading misleading to say, as Frede says, that "[w]hen we see a delicious piece of cake, it will be appetite which has the impression that it would be very pleasant to have this piece of cake."
-This, it seems, misstates the content of the impression.
+"When we see a delicious piece of cake, it will be appetite which has the impression that it would be very pleasant to have this piece of cake."

-For desire (ὄρεξις) comprises appetite (ἐπιθυμία), spirit (θυμὸς), and wish (βούλησις).
+desire.
+For desire (ὄρεξις) comprises appetite (ἐπιθυμία), spirit (θυμὸς), and

 ἀκρασία, akrasia, noun, alternate spelling of ἀκράτεια, akrateia, "want of power, incontinence,"